Improving productivity at work can be challenging no matter your industry.

 As mentioned above, construction is hot and tiring work.
 It requires a ton of manual labor that puts stress on the body.

-In order to increase productivity, it is important to give you workers adequate time off.
+It is crucial to give your workers adequate time off to increase overall productivity.
 If you’ve been working them hard for a few weeks in a row, give them a long weekend to recover.

 It always helps people stay on task if they’re reminded of what they’re working towards.

 Put up pictures of the end result around the site to remind the workers why they’re working.
 Maybe they’re building a hospital for the sick or a school for the young.
-Construction work is so important as it develops communities and creates secure spaces for people to live and grow.
+Construction work is vital as it develops communities and creates secure spaces for people to live and grow.

 Remind your workers of the end result of all their hard work.
 Show them what an impact they’re going to make in their community.